w3bninja/SEI-Project-01/README.md

 * Player bullet: press spacebar to fire bullet

 ### Game Instructions
-_How the game works.
-Break the process down into steps.
-Add a screenshot for each step_

 * The game begins with a simple landing page.
 Click on 'Play game' to start the game.